Couldn't Unmount Disk 69888 on Mac | Definition and Solution

 Step 3.
 Choose the startup disk container.

 Step 4.
-Hit the (+) button after selecting the partition.
-Any system that supports files, but not APFS, should be used.
+After selecting the partition, hit the (+) button to use any system that supports files, but not APFS.

 2. How do I force my Mac to unmount the disk?